 Brooklyn Community Foundation

-Organizations are funded in the following three areas of focus:
+Among other considerations, the Foundation funds organizations in the following three areas of focus:

 GrantWatch ID#: 157423

 The Invest in Youth Initiative provides multi-year, general operating support for up to three years.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Grants to USA nonprofit organizations and eligible agencies to increase organizational capacity to address housing discrimination.
 Applicants are advised that required registrations may take several weeks to complete.
 The purpose of funding is to enhance enforcement act

 Grants to USA and Canada nonprofit charitable organizations to impact public policy in a variety of national and international issues.
 In previous years, grants have been awarded for general operations and project support to think tanks, national councils, judicial orga

 Grants to New York and Pennsylvania families living in eligible areas and caring for a child with cancer to offset expenses related to the child's cancer treatments.
 Funding is intended to cover costs not covered by health insurance, including travel costs, housing, and